 SISE AT PLAY

 SISE'ers work hard... and play harder.
-Participants enjoy (most) evenings off to work on their projects and get to know the city.
+They enjoy (most) evenings off to work on their projects and get to know the city.
 Chicago has a lot to offer in the summer: amazing restaurants, free concerts, street festivals, fantastic museums, independent shops, and more.
 We like to have a good time throughout the program through these city-centric opportunities, and through social media competitions with fabulous prizes.
 And an occasional cat video.
 And dancing.
 Here are some memories from past SISE programs.